paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 1964—Subsecs. (d), (e).
 Pub.
 L. 88–563 added subsec. (d) and redesignated former subsec. (d) as (e).

 1958—Subsecs. (c), (d).
 Pub.
 L. 85–859 added subsec. (c) and redesignated former subsec. (c) as (d).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70421(d)(5), July 4, 2025, 139 Stat.
+231, provided that: “The amendments made by this subsection [enacting sections 6039K, 6039L, and 6726 of this title and amending this section and [section 6724 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6724)] shall apply to taxable years beginning after the date of the enactment of this Act [July 4, 2025].”

 #### Effective Date of 2019 Amendment
 Pub.
 L. 116–94, div.
 O, title II, § 202(d)(2), Dec.
 20, 2019, 133 Stat.
 3163, provided that: “The amendment made by paragraph (1) [amending this section] shall apply to returns required to be filed with respect to plan years beginning after December 31, 2019.”